 There are times in your life where you’re faced with the possibility of doing something completely uncharacteristic of your usual style.
-You know you want to, you just don’t know if you can, and it is that element of doubt that builds anticipation and creates this gigantic bubble of excitement in your belly which grows and wobbles and keeps you on your toes till you just do the thing you wanted to, which is when it bursts and catapults you straight onto Cloud 9, because hey, you DID IT!
+You know you want to, you don’t know if you can, and it is that element of doubt that builds anticipation and creates this gigantic bubble of excitement in your belly which grows and wobbles and keeps you on your toes till you do the thing you wanted to, which is when it bursts and catapults you straight onto cloud nine, because hey, you DID IT!

 I was going diving at the Great Barrier Reef, and I was nervous about it.

 The ocean is a thing of beautiful deception.
 Gorgeous blues and greens create a magical pattern on the surface, all those shades meeting the blue of the sky and forming nothing short of a painting.
 The sunlight winking off the ripples hypnotises you, and you’re enveloped in a sense of utter calm and joy.
 The trick to knowing where the reefs are is to observe the colour of the water.
 The clear, azure blue transforms into a vibrant turquoise veering towards green, where the waves get smaller, sharper, and foamier.
 THAT’S where those gorgeous corals are hiding JUST out of sight.

 It’s a sensory assault.
 Prepare to leave all human sense and sensation behind, because once you’ve vanished under that deceptive blue surface, it’s nothing like anything you’ve seen in your life.

 We humans are so used to the land we walk on and the air we breathe; it’s easy to forget there is a whole other universe existing just below our feet, where we’re complete aliens to the natural residents.
 It doesn’t matter how much you’ve read about it before going, or seen photos and videos, nothing can really prepare you for the sight that awaits you down there.